QJMLucas/hello-world/README.md

 #### DAGS
-The code for the project is in the DAG named tutorial and the file path in the folder is dags/tutorial.py
+The code for the project is in the DAG list named tutorial and the file path in the folder is dags/tutorial.py